 From October 2017 to October 2018, 112 patients underwent 160 TRA TACE procedures, and the overall technical success rate was 95.0% (152/160).
 Eight cases were met with technical failure.
 Of these, five cases were caused by left RA puncture failure and subsequently underwent successful TACE with right RA access.
 The other three cases were caused by cannulation failure and underwent subsequent successful intervention by crossover to right FA access.
 The crossover rate of RA access to FA access was only 1.9%.
 No access site-related bleeding complications were found in any of the cases.

 The baseline clinical data of cases with technical success or technical failure were compared (Table 1).
-Patients who received a higher number of catheters were more likely to suffer RA access technical failure.
+Patients who received a higher number of catheters were more likely to suffer RA access technical failure (p=0.016).
+Also, an increased number of catheters was required for patients suffering RA access technical failure.
 No significant correlation was found between technical success or failure and patient characteristics, including age, sex, or combined medical comorbidities.
 Three patients suffered from asymptomatic RA occlusion.

 The numbers of TRA TACE procedures were compared (Table 2).
 Owing to the low frequency of radial artery occlusion (RAO), no significant correlation was found between the increased rate of RAO and the number of TRA procedures.
 No cases required urethral catheterization for postoperative dysuria.
 Also, no neurologic complications or contrast medium-induced nephropathy were found in any cases during follow-up.